brainblocks/brainblocks-wallet/README.md

   - utility methods
   - event handlers
   - render
-- (Request for comment) For function components, destructure props in the parameters.
+- For function components, destructure props in the parameters.
 For Class components, destructure `this.props` in the first line of the render function.
 Always include `...rest` and spread it to the root element of your component `<div className={styles.root} {...rest}> ... </div>`.
 It is good practice to destructure so that you can safely spread `rest` to the root element, and avoid writing `props.myParameter` throughout.

 ### Building `bb-components`